 Payments can fail for a number of reasons but typically the credit card company declines the payment.

 Card has expired.
-If your card has expired, your credit card company might block payments until you update the expiration date with Bing Ads.
+If your card has expired, your credit card company might block payments until you update the expiration date.
 See Update your credit card expiration date.

 Billing address has changed.
-If your billing address has changed, your credit card company might block payments until you update your billing address with Bing Ads.
+If your billing address has changed, your credit card company might block payments until you update your billing address.

 Card has reached the transaction limit.
 We might have tried to process a transaction after your card had reached its credit limit, or we might have charged your card more than your credit card company allows for a single transaction.

 Card is blocked.
 If your card was reported as stolen or lost, or your credit card company suspects fraudulent activity, your card might be temporarily blocked.

 Card requires that Microsoft Advertising be an approved merchant.
 If you have purchased additional theft protection services through your credit card company, those services might require you to confirm that Microsoft Advertising is an approved merchant.